Introduction

 Simple MapReduce

 We can also filter the data to be reduced.
-This operation is called MapReduce .
-You simply add necessary if statement to the fetch function, or in the case of the following example we use a statement
+This operation is called MapReduce.
+You simply add the necessary if-statement to the fetch function, or in the case of the following example, we use the ternary conditional operator

 return u_view[ i ] > 0.0 ? u_view[ i ] : 0.0;